darkhelmet/verboselogging/posts/deploying-your-ruby-app-with-mongrel2.md

 Everything is kept track of by a connection ID (the handler writer takes care of that) and the UUID (you have to play with that).
-In this case, we’re just using *rails* as the UUID, but Mongrel2’s utility *m2sh* will generate “proper” UUIDs for you if you want.
+In this case, we’re just using *rails* as the UUID, but Mongrel2’s utility *m2sh* will generate "proper" UUIDs for you if you want.

 Now we can define a **Server** and assign that to the list of servers (in an array of course).
 The **Server** has things like where log and